 The major in accounting prepares graduates to pursue professional certifications.
 Students majoring in accounting study financial statements, cost accounting, taxes, auditing, and financial analysis.

-Business and Sports Management
+Business and Sport Management

-Business and sports management provides students with preparation for future careers in either a business or sports environment.
+Business and sport management provides students with preparation for future careers in either a business or sports environment.
 It places a strong emphasis on business administration/management and a sports focus in athletic and recreation management/sport event planning.
 For students with a deep interest in sports, this integrated specialization provides a solid background in business yet helps prepare them for managing professional sports teams and sports-related venues, both small and large.

 With the major in finance, students gain a deeper understanding of finance through the same business simulation software Fortune 500 companies use to train their managers.
 The curriculum focuses on entrepreneurial and ethical sustainability in the study of finance, with an equal focus on all stakeholders including employees, customers, community, government, and stockholders.